-Hong Kong has some good cafes that serve up great coffee and a selection of bakeries crafting tasty loaves of bread.
-Thankfully, some of these popular spots are making steaming and spicy hot cross buns to be enjoyed with all your chocolate over Easter.
-Whether you like them crisped up in the oven or soft and doughy out of the microwave, it’s time to live your best hot cross bun life, Hong Kong.
+Hong Kong has some good cafés that serve up great coffee and a selection of bakeries crafting tasty loaves of bread.
+Thankfully, some of these popular spots are making steaming and spicy hot cross buns in Hong Kong to be enjoyed with all your chocolate over Easter.
+Whether you like them crisped up in the oven or soft and doughy out of the microwave, it’s time to live your best hot cross bun life.

 Where to buy hot cross buns in Hong Kong